biocatiit/website/README.md

 ## Notes about image formats

-Staff images should be cropped to a square (1:1 aspect ratio) Carousel images should be cropped to a 2:1 aspect ratio.
+* Staff images should be cropped to a square (1:1 aspect ratio), 750x750 px
+* Carousel images and top of page images should be cropped to a 2:1 aspect ratio, 1200x600
+* Thumbnail images should be 750x500 px

 ## Useful links